 You will get off the first plane in Copenhagen where your hand baggage is liable to be checked by customs.
 Meanwhile, your registered baggage, which will have been given a normal label (no green edges) in Tokyo, will be transferred from the baggage hold of the first plane to that of the second).

-On arrival in Amsterdam , your hand baggage will not, in theory, be liable to be checked by customs (Note 2), whereas your registered baggage may be.
+On arrival in Amsterdam , your hand baggage will not, in theory, be liable to be checked by customs (see Note 2 above), whereas your registered baggage may be.

 If the second EU airport is not equipped for air traffic with third countries (See, for information, the list of international Union airports), your registered baggage will be liable to be checked in the first EU airport.